Photograph by Fiona McPherson

 Mark's feature-length documentary, The Man Who Drove With Mandela, made with Greta Schiller, has been broadcast internationally, and won the Teddy Documentary Prize at the Berlin Film Festival in 1999.
 The film is an excavation of the life of Cecil Williams, the South African gay communist theatre director.
 Mark has also written scripts for the South African drama series Zero Tolerance; his scripts were short-listed for SAFTA and Emmy awards.

-Mark has also worked as an exhibition curator: he co-led the team that developed the heritage, education and tourism components of Constitution Hill, and co-curated the Hill's permanent exhibitions.
+For several years, Mark co-led the team that developed the heritage, education and tourism components of Constitution Hill in Johannesburg, and co-curated the Hill's permanent exhibitions.
 Other exhibition projects have included Joburg Tracks, an exploration of sexual identity in Johannesburg.
+As a strategic communications consultant and researcher, his clients have included non-profit foundations in the environmental justice and LGBTQ+ sectors, as well as political parties and politicians.

-Mark is an experienced writing teacher and coach, and has conducted narrative non-fiction workshops in South African universities and newsrooms, and for Commonwealth Writers and Kwani! in East Africa.
+He is an experienced writing teacher and coach, and has conducted narrative non-fiction workshops in South African universities and newsrooms, and for Commonwealth Writers and Kwani! in East Africa.
+Between 2018 and 2022 he was a judge on the Gerald Kraak Award for writing on gender, human rights and sexuality in Africa.